MechMadHog/mechmadhog/README.md

 **Right now I’m:**
 - Teaching Walter to think without the cloud
-- Jumping into the **Relational Database Certificate** next
+- Finishing my **Full-Stack Certificate**
-- Then looping back to finish the rest of **Back End Development and APIs**
+  (This requires completing a total of 8 certificates to earn it's like a mini degree - and tbh has been just as difficult to accomplish.)
 - Stockpiling a growing arsenal of weird and wonderful web projects
+- Building various sites for my portfolio

 ---

 ### 🔮 What’s Next
-- Back End Development and APIs — what goes on behind the scenes
+- Testing & Debugging (safe guarding my projects)
 - Building **Walter’s Brain**: Obsidian + Docker + Neo4j + local LLMs = my offline cognitive prosthesis

 ---